awslabs/aws-cloudfront-extensions/docs/en/distribution-management/snapshot/apply-snapshot.md

 You can apply a snapshot to other CloudFront distributions.

 !!!
 Important
-     Please be careful when apply the snapshot, the target distribution configuration will be totally replaced.
+     When you apply the snapshot, the target distribution configuration will be replaced.

 1. Log in to the web console.
 2. In the left sidebar, under **Configuration**, select **Snapshot**.